s-blu/writerey/README.md

 ### Set up development

 - Clone the repository
-- Install dependencies with `npm i`
+- Install JS dependencies with `npm i`
+- Install Python dependencies with `pip install pipenv`, followed by `pipenv install`
 - Open a terminal and start the server with `npm run flask`
 - Open another terminal and start the ui with `ng serve`